 In a shipping container on Chapel Street, New Haven residents can now virtually transport themselves to the capital of Iran.

 Constructed in front of the Yale University Art Gallery by the multidisciplinary arts collective Shared Studios, “A Portal Between New Haven and Tehran” connects local residents with users in Tehran through a digital screen.
 When one enters the container, he or she comes face-to-face with users in Tehran and are able to converse as if in the same room.
-Users can reserve the portal, which comes in the form of a large, gold shipping container, for twenty-minute interactive sessions.
+After salvaging the container to build in from a place that offers shipping containers for sale in NY, users can now reserve the portal, which comes in the form of a large, gold shipping container, for twenty-minute interactive sessions.

 “The idea is to connect people across all forms of distance, if that’s political, theological, based on gender norms, or another,” said Amar Bakshi LAW ’15, the founder of Shared Studios.

 Shared Studios launched its first portal, which connected Tehran and New York City, this past December.
 More than 650 people between the two cities used the portal during the two-week period.

 Bakshi said he had been contemplating the idea for these interactive portals for the last eight years.
 He spent years as a journalist for the Washington Post, reporting through text and video from a dozen countries on their perceptions of the United States.
 Bakshi noted that when he left the Post to work at the State Department, he realized that he missed the conversations he had with people from other countries, which inspired him to begin the portal project.

 Bakshi added that though the idea has been in circulation for a while, it was only last year that he decided to make it a reality.

 “I decided to do it because I knew my interests lay more in the creative realm, even though I’m in law school and have been doing [work] in policy,” Bakshi said.
 “My heart was always more in the arts, and I decided to embrace that.”